 Sheriff announces reelection bid

 Mar.
-6—Schuylkill County Sheriff Joseph G. Groody announced Friday that he will run for another term in office.
+11—Schuylkill County Sheriff Joseph G. Groody announced Friday that he will run for another term in office.

 A 43-year veteran of law enforcement, Groody was elected in 2009 after having served two years following his appointment as sheriff.